bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 This article is a general overview of BigCommerce's GraphQL Storefront API; it includes sections on authentication and how to access a store's GraphQL Playground.
 To see specific examples of how GraphQL can be used to query storefront data, see [GraphQL Storefront API Example Queries](/api-docs/storefront/graphql/graphql-storefront-api-samples).

 <Callout type="info">
-#### Note
   BigCommerce legacy Blueprint themes do not support the GraphQL API and Playground.
 </Callout>

 ## See it in action